wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (b) even though the information may be withheld under this Act, the interests protected by the withholding of that information are outweighed by other considerations that make it desirable, in the public interest, to disclose the information.

-    (2) If the Court is satisfied, on an application made under this section, that the defendant is entitled to the disclosure of any particular item of information or type of information, or that any particular item of information or type of information should be disclosed to the defendant under subsection (1)(b), the Court may order that the item or type of information be disclosed to the defendant.
+    (2) If the court is satisfied, on an application made under this section, that the defendant is entitled to the disclosure of any particular item of information or type of information, or that any particular item of information or type of information should be disclosed to the defendant under subsection (1)(b), the court may order that the item or type of information be disclosed to the defendant.

-    (3) An order made under this section may be made subject to any conditions that the Court considers appropriate.
+    (3) An order made under this section may be made subject to any conditions that the court considers appropriate.

 ##### 31 Court order setting conditions for inspection of exhibit

-*   (1) The prosecutor or the defendant may apply to the Court or the Registrar for an order as to---
+*   (1) The prosecutor or the defendant may apply to the court or the Registrar for an order as to---

     *   (a) whether a particular exhibit or exhibits may be inspected by a defendant under this Act or in accordance with an order under this Act:

     *   (b) the conditions that will apply to the inspection of a particular exhibit or exhibits by the defendant under this Act or in accordance with an order made under this Act.

-    (2) In determining whether to permit inspection or in determining the conditions of inspection, the Court or the Registrar must have regard to---
+    (2) In determining whether to permit inspection or in determining the conditions of inspection, the court or the Registrar must have regard to---

     *   (a) the public interest; and